sixslimemc/affect__legacy1/README.md

 This gives entities captured by **\<selector\>** the c-effect **\<id\>** for **\<duration\>** ticks, with **\<data\>** attached.

-This function has the following return codes:
+`affect:api/give` has the following return codes:
 - `0..` : How many entities matched **\<selector\>** (success).
 - `-1` : **\<id\>** does not exist within `affect:data -> registry`.
 - `-2` : **\<duration\>** is less than 1.